nitindermohan/oak-new-docs/content/docs/manuals/app-catalog/nginx-server.md

 ╰───────────────────────────────────────────────────────────────────────────────────────────────╯
 ```

-As you can see both instances got requests from the single client we have, even is the client is always using the same IP address.
+As you can see both instances got requests from the single client we have, even if the client is always using the same IP address.